tournament-js/groupstage/README.md

 ```

 #### Tiebreaking
 But in some cases, even this is insufficient.
-For this you need to forward the `gs.results()` to a [`TieBreaker` tournament](./tiebreaker.md).
-This tournament can also be used as a test of whether or not tiebreaking is needed.
+For this you need to forward to a [`TieBreaker` tournament](https://npmjs.org/package/tiebreaker).
+This module can also be used as a test of whether or not tiebreaking is needed.

 ### Seeding and groups
 Like for most other tournaments, seeding is important.
 The initial player partitioning into groups is done in such a way so that there is a variety of differently skilled players: